Skip to main content

 # Append text directly

-nut context append project "## New Section\n\nAdditional project requirements..."
+nut context append team "## New Section\n\nContent here..."

 # Append from file

-nut context append architecture --file ./additional-notes.md
+nut context append memory --file ./additional-notes.md

 # Add role clarifications